KyloIO/kylo-docs/KyloDeploymentChecklist.rst

 Edge Node Resource Requirements
 -------------------------------

+-  Kylo and Apache NiFi can be installed on a single edge node, however it is recommended they run on separate edge nodes.

 -  Minimum production recommendation is 4 cores CPU, 16 GB RAM.

 -  Preferred production recommendation is 8 cores CPU, 32 GB RAM.